netanelhugi/Snake-game/README.md

 In this project we build a 'snake' game by Processing, and connect between the game and</br>
 microcontroller(Tiva C Series TM4C123G LaunchPad).</br>
-With the microcontroller we will control the movement of the snake by the chip buttons, and we'll see when the snake close to the wall when the light on the chip will turn on.
+With the microcontroller we will control the movement of the snake by the chip buttons,</br>
+and we'll see when the snake close to the wall when the light on the chip will turn on.

 **How to run:**</br>
-Clone the repository to your computer.
+Clone the repository to your computer,</br>
+and follow the instructions.

-**Keyboard version:**
+**Keyboard version:**</br>

-The code you can see in the folder:
+You can see the code in the folder:</br>
-"Keyboard-version/snake"
+>"Keyboard-version/snake"
-open "snake.pde"(Processing file)
+open "snake.pde"(Processing file)</br>
 or "snake.java".

 **How to play:**